 - Service to others.

 - Look after and develop oneself.

-Our next Regular Meeting is our Installation Meeting
+Next Regular Meeting is

 Not requiring a member to believe in a specific Supreme Being, makes both Scouting and Freemasonry attractive to people from around the World, where people of different faiths can meet in fellowship and harmony with shared moral values, despite the religious, social, cultural and national differences.

 Our meetings are held at the Wokingham Masonic Centre:

 We meet five times a year, on the first Thursday of February, the fourth Thursday in April, the third Thursday in June, the first Thursday in September (Installation), and the second Thursday in December.